-Kerry beat Donegal in Division One
+Tyrone claim first win but Donegal lose

 Last updated on .From the section Gaelic Games

+The All-Ireland champions were without four key players serving one-match bans after their controversial red cards in the defeat by Armagh.

+The Red Hands had their backs to the wall but a battling performance in Omagh eases their relegation fears.

-Donegal fell to their first defeat in this year's Division One campaign as a Sean O'Shea-inspired Kerry ran out 1-13 to 0-7 winners in Killarney.
+Donegal fell to their first defeat as Kerry won 1-13 to 0-7 in Killarney.

+At Healy Park, Tyrone carved out six good goal chances and only took two - McCurry and Darragh Canavan both hitting the crossbar, but the two were enough and McCurry's goal in the 58th minute put Tyrone ahead for the first time since the opening minute of the game.

+Trailing 0-8 to 0-4 at half time in difficult conditions, with Paul Cribbin, Daniel Flynn and Paddy Woodgate all scoring two points each, Tyrone only scored one point from play in the opening half.

-O'Shea hit four from play and 0-7 overall while David Clifford chipped in with 1-1 from the bench for the hosts.
+In Killarney, O'Shea hit four from play and 0-7 overall while David Clifford chipped in with 1-1 from the bench for the hosts, who move to the top of the table above Armagh and Mayo on scoring difference.

-Donegal played into a strong wind in the first half and trailed 0-9 to 0-2 at half-time.

-Victory lifts Kerry to the top of the table on scoring difference above Armagh and Mayo.

 Playing into strong gusts at Fitzgerald Stadium in the first half, Donegal were up against it and quickly fell two behind after O'Shea's free and Killian Spillane's score from play.